• Skip to Content

 • Individual one-on-one meetings

-• Faculty revisions of writing projects (Faculty members spend a lot of time editing, proofreading, and otherwise providing written feedback to students.)
+• Faculty revisions of writing projects (faculty members spend a lot of time editing, proofreading, and otherwise providing written feedback to students.)

 • Mentoring and networking preparation and discussion.